San Juan College – B-Square Ranch Field School

 Participants in the six-week field school session will receive instruction in archaeological excavation, survey, mapping of sites using both compass and tape as well as with hand held GPS data downloaded to GIS software, and laboratory processing of recovered cultural materials.
-Tours of local sites, as well as lectures on southwestern archaeology and contract archaeolology, and workshops on artifact and ecofact analysis are included.
-The 2013 excavation will continue with work on the great kiva at the Point site.
-The Point site is a very large Chaco-phase site with a great house and great kiva.
+Tours of local sites, as well as lectures on southwestern archaeology and contract archaeology, and workshops on artifact and ecofact analysis are included.
+The 2016 excavation will continue with work on the great kiva at Point Pueblo, as well as testing of two or three other areas of the site.
+Point Pueblo is a Chacoan great house community with a great house and great kiva.
 The site dates to the AD 850-1300 time period and is located on the south side of the San Juan River immediately to the south of the city of Farmington, New Mexico.

 Admission and Costs

 Field school participants will be limited to 24 individuals.
 The Archaeological Field Methods class, ANTH 288-001, is 9 hours of undergraduate-level Humanities credit.
 It can also be taken as ANTH 288-002, a 6 credit option.
 In addition, up to fifteen 3-credit ANTH 280-001 or 6-credit ANTH 280-002 internships are also available.
 Special requests may be made for a 4 or 5 credit internship, but these are granted on an individual basis.

 The San Juan College Summer 2016 tuition rates are as follows:

 - A flat fee of $77.50 for resident students taking 4 credit hours or less